-A new report published by Princeton University’s Innovations for Successful Societies and funded by Open Society Foundations highlights the impact and success of the President’s Young Professionals Program (PYPP) of Liberia.
+A 2016 report published by Princeton University’s Innovations for Successful Societies and funded by Open Society Foundations highlights the impact and success of the President’s Young Professionals Program (PYPP) of Liberia.
 Researchers spoke with PYPP participants and staff, supervisors, mentors in the offices where fellows worked, and government leaders.

 The results of the evaluation clearly show that the program is fulfilling its mission:

 As of March 2016, 72 young professionals had completed their fellowships.
 About 90% of the program alumni continue to work in government or are studying abroad on government scholarships.
 A few fellows have risen to become departmental directors or assistant ministers

 Senior civil servants and government ministers identified PYPs as top performers; almost all supervisors and mentors viewed PYPs as integral to ministry and agency operations